 This study, despite limitations relative to the small number of children evaluated, encourage to further investigate the role of GM-brain axis in the critical neurodevelopmental window of early life.

 Our findings sustain the global alteration of GM equilibrium in ASD young children, including abnormalities in temporal colonization by B. longum and F. prausnitzii.
 The parallel development between GM and brain circuits, especially those required for social and emotional cognition, strongly suggest a role for GM and their metabolites in ASD symptoms and progress.
 In this view, it is very important to identify age-related bacterial signatures in ASD in order to develop GM-based therapies.

-LCo performed microbiota analysis, statistically analyzed all data, and wrote the manuscript.
+LCo performed microbiota analysis, statistically analyzed all data and wrote the manuscript.
 LP produced and analyzed butyrate and propionate data and contributed to manuscript writing.
-MR and GCo organized the clinical work and performed the subject’s enrollment.
+MR and GCo organized the clinical work and performed the subject’s enrolment.
 FA, MCo, and GCa performed ddPCR and revised the manuscript.
+CD produced butyrate and propionate data.
 MCu, AN, LB, and EB contributed to the metagenomic analysis and to the interpretation of the data.
 LCh conceived the investigation and contributed to the interpretation of the data.
-CB designed the epidemiological study, organized the clinical work and performed the subject’s enrollment.
-RBC conceived the investigation, designed the epidemiological study, supervised the general aspects of the work and contributed to manuscript writing.
-FL conceived the investigation, interpreted the data, wrote the manuscript and critically supervised the work.
+CB designed the epidemiological study, organized the clinical work, and performed the subject’s enrolment.
+RB conceived the investigation, designed the epidemiological study, supervised the general aspects of the work and contributed to manuscript writing.
+FL conceived the investigation, interpreted the data, wrote the manuscript, and critically supervised the work.
 All authors reviewed the manuscript.